jcrugzz/passport-npm-basic/README.md

     compare for basic auth.
--   `options.lookup` - a function that accepts an object with `name` and `password` properties and a continuation function as parameters and should return an error to the continuation function if the given `name` and `password` do not match.
+-   `options.lookup` - a function that accepts an object with `name` and `password` properties and a continuation function as parameters and should return an error or false as a result to the continuation function if the given `name` and `password` are not valid, otherwise the result should be set explicitly to true